Honors in the Major

 In order to help foster research experiences for undergraduates, such as Burnett Research Scholars, we encourage our faculty to promote any research positions that they feel would benefit from the assistance of undergraduate students.
 The UCF Office of Undergraduate Research maintains a Research Database where faculty and graduate students can post their research openings.
 Here, our faculty can provide details of the project, requirements for students to participate in the project, student responsibilities, and contact information.

-Please direct any questions about the Burnett Research Scholars program to Vanessa McRae in the Office of Research and Community Engagement.
+Please direct any questions about the Burnett Research Scholars program to the Office of Honors Research.